 DOE is under no obligation to pay for any costs associated with the preparation or submission of an application.
 DOE reserves the right to fund, in whole or in part, any, all, or none of the applications submitted in response to this FOA.

-In addition to the individual award ceiling in Section C, the total budget for all members of a multi-institutional collaboration may not exceed \$750,000 per year.
+In addition to the individual award ceiling in Section C, the total annual budget for all non-DOE National Laboratory members of the multi-institutional collaboration may not exceed \$500,000 per year.

 C. MAXIMUM AND MINIMUM AWARD SIZE